This post might include affiliate links. Please see my policy.

 Score + Bake – 7:00 a.m.

-In the morning, place your baking stone (I love my super thick ones found over at my baking tools page) and Dutch oven in your oven at the bottom 1/3 rack position and turn it on to 500ºF for a 1-hour pre-heat.
+In the morning, preheat your oven to 450°F (232°C).
 I usually leave the shallow side facing up on the left, and the deeper side on the right facing down.
 This way when it’s time to load the bread I can quickly grab the shallow side, slide in the dough, and then place back on the stone and cover with the deep side of the Dutch oven.
 See my post on baking with a Dutch oven for more instruction.

 After one hour, take one of your baskets out of the fridge and cut a piece of parchment paper to place on top.
 Take your peel and then put it on top of those two and quickly invert it, so the dough is now resting on the parchment paper and the peel.